mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server

-This is a directive for our operation purpose.
-If a property is having a too high request rate such that its access log may overload our log processing system, we use this directive to reduce the amount of log entries.
+This is a directive to optimize our internal operations.
+If a property's hostnames receive such a large number of requests that its access log may overload our log processing system, we use this directive to reduce the amount of log entries.
 A `factor` of N means one log entry for every N requests.
 It has no effect on the edge behavior, including the real-time log.
 However, you will see reduced number of entries if you download the access log from the portal or through the API.